grahamjh99/VisionDrive/project-feedback.md

 Any assignments outside of the unit projects and capstone are **optional** and do not require your specific feedback.
 Labs, homework, and other group activities are core **student-led** components of the curriculum.
 In other words, it is in the student's best interest to complete these as part of their dedicated practice to attaining the competencied needed to enter the field of data science.

+---

 <a id='why'></a>
-## Why to Grade
+## Why We Grade

-Below are a few high level principles and best practices for providing project feedback:
+Below are a few high level principles and best practices for providing feedback on student projects at GA:

 #### Guiding Principles for Project Feedback

-- Provide structured feedback
+- Grading provides structured feedback to students
-- Define clear targets for student performance
+- Grading defines clear targets for student performance
-- Verify continued progress and improvement throughout the course
+- Grading verifies continued progress and improvement by a student throughout the course

 #### Best Practices for Project Feedback